Allen Willette, CMT – Your Tennis Elbow Tutor

 Since that time I’ve built up a body of knowledge about Tennis Elbow from the perspective of: How do muscles and tendons actually heal – and what can one do to support that healing process?

-In contrast to the official medical model for Tennis Elbow, which for the most part hasn’t changed (on the clinical level) in over 20 years, and is still myopically focused on chasing symptoms (Anti-inflammatories, Ice, Cortisone shots, ect.) and, believe it or not, often ignoring the well-documented principles of healing.
+In contrast to the official medical model for Tennis Elbow, which for the most part hasn’t changed (on the most basic, clinical level) in over 30 years, and is still myopically focused on chasing symptoms (Anti-inflammatories, Ice, Cortisone shots, ect.) and, believe it or not, often ignoring the well-documented principles of healing.

-About 10 years ago I published my Tendonitis Ebook “Manifesto” called ‘Escaping The Tendonitis Triple Trap,’ revealing the three most common treatment mistakes and explaining exactly why the conventional treatment model for Tennis Elbow Tendonitis has been a dismal failure.
+About 15 years ago I published my Tendonitis Ebook “Manifesto” called ‘Escaping The Tendonitis Triple Trap,’ revealing the three most common treatment mistakes and explaining exactly why the conventional treatment model for Tennis Elbow “Tendonitis” has been a dismal failure.

 This ebook resulted in an avalanche of local sufferers of various forms of Tendonitis, (especially Tennis Elbow) into my little clinic in Corte Madera, California, and treating Tennis Elbow has been my specialty ever since.

-A few years ago I built my site, Tendon Academy, which you’ll still hear me reference in some of my videos here.
+A couple of years later I launched the first version of this site, which I called Tendon Academy (and which you may still hear me reference in some of my oldest videos here.)

-My intention was to create video self-help programs for several different types of Tendonitis, but since I’ve only gotten as far as Tennis Elbow, I recently decided to spin it off into a site all its own – so, as of March 2012, here we are…
+My intention was to create video self-help programs for several other tendon problems, but since then I’ve only gotten as far as creating a second program for Golfer’s Elbow.

-One of the biggest challenges I originally faced with my condition, and what I continue to see so many Tennis Elbow sufferers face is that there is a lot more to Tennis Elbow than the common wisdom would have you believe.
+One of the biggest challenges I originally faced with my injury, and what I continue to see so many Tennis Elbow sufferers face, is the fact that there’s so more to Tennis Elbow than the “common wisdom” would have you believe.

 So many myths, misconceptions and potential mistakes – It’s a minefield.